Yes or Yes: Promotion

 Two days before the album's release, Twice appeared on the television show Knowing Bros and performed part of "Yes or Yes" for the first time.
 The group held a showcase for the album on November 5, 2018, at the KBS Arena Hall in Gangseo-gu, Seoul.
 The first televised performance of "Yes or Yes" was at the 2018 MBC Plus X Genie Music Awards on November 6.
 Twice also appeared on Idol Room as part of the promotion for the album.

 The group promoted the album on several Korean music show programs, first performing the title track and "BDZ" on M Countdown on November 8.
 They also performed on KBS2's Music Bank on November 9 and 23, SBS' Inkigayo on November 11, MBC M's Show Champion on November 14, and MBC's Show!
 Music Core on November 17.
 The title track "Yes or Yes" garnered a total of four music show wins, first getting a win on Show Champion on November 14.
 It received a music show win on M!Countdown and Inkigayo, and achieved its fourth win on Show Champion for the second week.

 Twice also performed "Yes or Yes" at the 39th Blue Dragon Film Awards held on November 23.

 Commercial performance

-Following the release of Yes or Yes, the lead single achieved an 'all-kill' by topping the real-time rankings on Melon, Mnet, Naver, Genie, Olle, Soribada, and Bugs.
-The EP also reached the top of 17 iTunes Album charts.
-Additionally, all seven tracks from the mini-album charted in the top 7 of Japan's Line Music charts.
-In South Korea, the album topped the Gaon Album Chart and the title track topped the Gaon Digital Chart after the first week of its release.
-Yes or Yes was Twice's first Korean album to rank number 1 on Japan's Oricon Albums Chart and Digital Albums Chart.
-On November 11, Yes or Yes received a Platinum certification from Gaon for reaching sales of over 250,000 copies.
-The album then ranked at number three on the Monthly Gaon Album Chart for the month of November, recording 322,803 copies sold.
+In South Korea, Yes or Yes topped the Gaon Album Chart for the week ending November 10, 2018.
+It was Twice's first Korean album to rank number 1 on Japan's Oricon Albums Chart and Digital Albums Chart.
+On November 11, Yes or Yes received a Platinum certification from the Korea Music Content Association (KMCA) for reaching sales of over 250,000 copies.
+The album then ranked at number three on the monthly Gaon Album Chart for the month of November, recording 322,803 copies sold.
+In June 2024, the album reached 500,000 sales and received a Double Platinum certification from the KMCA.

 With the release of Yes or Yes, Twice reached an accumulated number of over 3 million albums sold in South Korea, achieving the feat within three years of their career.